The Rock Club UK Logo Established 2004

 'Interview' is next, a sad tale of our need to work for The Man to earn a crust, even though we'd rather be doing something else.
 This is followed by Somewhere Over the M6, a slow, sad tale of love turned sour (there's a lot of sadness on this record).
 Next up, is the instrumental (but still sad) 'An Exciting Opportunity' and this is closely followed by 'Hey, Where's My Deputy?' which to me portrays the tedium of a dumb day, where literally anything happening would be an improvement.

-- Album Reviews
+Album Reviews

-A psychedelic explosion to the senses courtesy of Andy R. (né Andy Rauworth) and drummer Craig Nice (né Craig Fleischman) otherwise know as Gauntlet Hair from
+A psychedelic explosion to the senses courtesy of Andy R. (né Andy Rauworth) and drummer Craig Nice (né Craig Fleischman) otherwise know as Gauntlet Hair from Denver Colorado (where they relocated to, from Chicago).
+Andy and Craig, we are told, have been playing together since they were 15, almost a decade ago, so plenty of time to get this debut smoothed then.

 The Mars Volta, Yeasayer, and general Garage Rock noize spring to mind immediately the album kicks in with ’Keep Time’.
-Two singles were released before the album ("I Was Thinking..." b/w "Our Scenery") and ("Out, Don't..." b/w "Heave") neither of which make it to the album but came highly recommen
+Two singles were released before the album ("I Was Thinking..." b/w "Our Scenery") and ("Out, Don't..." b/w "Heave") neither of which make it to the album but came highly recommended.

 Songs